juanmirod/pipe-promises/README.md

 > Can I pass an array of functions?

-pipePromises will reject if any argument is not a function, but you can use the spread operator:
+Yes! pipePromises will reject if any argument is not a function, but you can use the spread operator:

 ```javascript